Madhur Jaffrey: Cooking

-Jaffrey is the author of cookbooks of Indian, Asian, and world vegetarian cuisines.
-Many have become best-sellers; some have won James Beard Foundation awards.
+Jaffrey, who lives in Manhattan and has a home in upstate New York, is the author of many cookbooks of Indian, Asian, and world vegetarian cuisines.
+Several of these have become best-sellers; some have won James Beard Foundation awards.
 She has presented a cooking series on television, including Madhur Jaffrey's Indian Cookery in 1982, Madhur Jaffrey's Far Eastern Cookery in 1989 and Madhur Jaffrey's Flavours of India in 1995.
-She lives in Manhattan and has a home in upstate New York.
-As a result of the success of her cookbooks and TV, Jaffrey developed a line of mass-marketed cooking sauces.
+As a result of the success of her cookbooks and TV, Jaffrey developed a line of mass-marketed cooking sauces for Tilda.

 Ironically, she did not cook at all as a child growing up in Delhi.
 She had almost never been in the kitchen and almost failed cooking at school.
 It was only after she went to London at the age of 19 to study at RADA that she learned how to cook, using recipes of familiar dishes that were provided in correspondence from her mother.
 Her editor Judith Jones claimed in her memoirs that Jaffrey was an ideal cookbook writer precisely because she had learned to cook childhood comfort food as an adult, and primarily from written instructions.

-In the 1960s, after her award-winning performance in Shakespeare Wallah, she became known as the "actress who could cook".
+In the 1960s, after her award-winning performance in Shakespeare Wallah, Jaffrey became known as the "actress who could cook".

-After an article about her and her cooking appeared in the New York Times in 1966, she received a book contract from an independent editor to write a book on Indian cooking.
+After an article about her and her cooking appeared in The New York Times in 1966, she received a book contract from an independent editor to write a book on Indian cooking.
 Jaffrey started compiling all the recipes learnt by her through correspondence with her mother and adapted for the American kitchen.
 Due to a period of rapid consolidation in the American publishing industry, the book went to Harcourt Brace Jovanovich but got no attention there either.
 Jaffrey took the book to her friend, Ved Mehta, who in turn mentioned it to publisher André Schiffrin.
 Schiffrin passed on the book to Knopf editor Judith Jones, who had championed Julia Child's cookbook at a time when no other publisher would touch it.
 Judith Jones snapped up the book immediately, only asking Jaffrey to add serving suggestions and menus for people not familiar with Indian cooking.
 In 1973 An Invitation to Indian Cooking was published, Jaffrey's first cookbook.
 During the 1970s, she taught classes in Indian cooking, both at the James A. Beard School of Cooking and in her Manhattan apartment.
 She was hired by the BBC to present a show on Indian cooking.
 In 1986, the restaurant Dawat opened in Manhattan using recipes that she provided.

-The social historian Panikos Panayi described her as the doyen of Indian cookery writers, but noted that their and her influence remained limited to Indian cuisine.
+The social historian Panikos Panayi, writing about English cuisine, described her as the doyen of Indian cookery writers, but noted that their and her influence remained limited to Indian cuisine.
 Panayi commented that despite Jaffrey's description of "most Indian restaurants in Britain as 'second-class establishments that had managed to underplay their own regional uniqueness'", most of her dishes too "do not appear on dining tables in India".